 Uncover the key benefits, challenges and opportunities of cloud transformation in this one-minute white paper.

 A new opportunity

 Remote work isn't a new concept; some organizations have slowly been incorporating aspects of it into their operations for a while.
 COVID-19 merely accelerated its more widespread adoption.
-Moritz says he views this point in time as a key opportunity to demonstrate that remote work can be secure with the proper planning, implementation, technology and expertise.
+This point in time is a key opportunity to demonstrate that remote work can be secure with the proper planning, implementation, technology and expertise.